RISK MANAGEMENT - 2023/4

 - Lectures prepare the students to understand key concepts covered in the seminar.

 - SurreyLearn discussion forums to address any issues related to the content, learning and teaching environment, and delivery of the module and/or specific topics.

-- Utilizing SurreyLearn as the main pool of resources including lecture handouts, seminar problems, mock exercises, and discussions.
+- Utilizing SurreyLearn as the main pool of guided learning resources including lecture handouts, seminar problems, mock exercises, and discussions.
 Using SurreyLearn as the main means of communication establishes resource efficiency, communicational effectiveness and visibility for all students.

 - Support of lecture material by directed reading in selected textbooks and journal articles and the provision of self-study resources on SurreyLearn.